KobryLee/computer_vision_tricks/README.md

-# cv_tricks
+# computer_vision_tricks
-Some useful tricks in computer vision
+Collect some useful tricks in computer vision